- Sustainability Home

 Intro

-The data below is presented to provide stakeholders with quick access to key performance indicators related to WM’s business and certain sustainability efforts.
-Please visit our Sustainability Report and Sustainability A-Z indices for additional information and stories related to WM’s sustainability program.
+The data below is presented to provide stakeholders with quick access to key performance indicators related to WM’s business and sustainability efforts.
+Please visit our Sustainability Report and Sustainability A-Z for additional information and stories related to WM’s sustainability program.
 WM is committed to improving and staying up to date on best practices for data collection and reporting, which may also result in changes to data.
 Further, totals may vary from the summation due to rounding.
-Data presented on a yearly basis represents performance from January 1 through December 31 of that year.
+Data presented on a yearly basis represents performance from January 1 through December 31 of the stated year.

 - WM Legacy Business is defined as company data and information for historic operations and lines of business.